 1.2 Email newsletter

-If you choose to join our email newsletter, the email address that you submit to us will be forwarded to Squarespace who provide us with email marketing services.
-We consider Squarespace to be a third party data processor.
+If you choose to join our email newsletter, the email address that you submit to us will be forwarded to MailChimp who provide us with email marketing services.
+We consider Mailchimp to be a third party data processor.